 This salad dressing stores well in the refrigerator for 4-5 days.

 After storing, you might notice the color changes a bit.
 That's because the oil content changes with temperature.
 Just take it out of the fridge a couple of minutes before eating, and the colors will be there.
 The taste will never be affected!

 The Oil-less Goddess sauce also works very nicely.

 If you like something sweeter, you can use a dollop of a citrus spiced cranberry sauce on top of any salad.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

-- In a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.
-Alternatively, instead of using a mason jar, you can put all the ingredients in a bowl and mix them with a whisk.6 tablespoons olive oil, 2 tablespoons red wine vinegar, 1 lime, 2 teaspoons thyme, 1 teaspoon oregano, ½ teaspoon sea salt, ¼ teaspoon black pepper
+- In a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, and pepper.
+Instead of using a mason jar, you can put all the ingredients in a small bowl and mix them with a whisk.

 - Taste and adjust flavor as needed, adding more vinegar for acidity, extra virgin olive oil for richness.